-This blog first appeared on Digital Sparkles’ blog article.
+This blog first appeared on Digital Sparkles’ blog article on 12th November 2018.
 You can read it here.

 Tell us a bit about yourself and what you do